 Eric Bana, who got his start in Australia as a comedian and went on to play hunky hero types in Hollywood, plays Nero.

 Tom Cruise has a fairly tight niche playing powerful, self-confident men with varying levels of Jerk Ass.
 He surprised some audiences by playing a straight villain in Collateral, though he had already played a villain in Interview with the Vampire.
 Cruise's role as the fat villain Les Grossman in Tropic Thunder also surprised people, as it was a rare venture into comedy.
 Also, there's his role in Magnolia, which, depending how you see him, could be seen as a form of Adam Westing.

-Precious, based on the novel Push, has Mo'Nique as the title character's abusive mother, which is very much against type for her.
+Precious, has Mo'Nique as the title character's abusive mother, which is very much against type for her.
 She's usually a Sassy Black Woman in comedies.

 Spader also had this back in 1990 when Bad Influence cast the normally (even then) Jerk Ass Spader as a nice guy and Rob Lowe (!) as the villain.